 - Psychology (MSc)

-The master's specialisation Child and Adolescent Psychology offers intensive courses in developmental psychopathology and learning problems.
+The master's specialisation Child and Adolescent Psychology offers intensive studies in developmental psychopathology.

 Master's student Child and Adolescent Psycholgy

 Having come from the University of Glasgow, Scotland, a world top university in Psychology, the programme at the University of Leiden not only lived up to but exceeded my high expectations.

 The teaching excellence and intertwinement of advanced research and hands-on practice within this programme have enhanced my knowledge of conducting evidence-based assessment and interventions in a developmentally-sensitive manner.